Edwin Frederick O'Brien: Abortion

-O'Brien opposes abortion rights for women, calling it the "greatest civil rights issue of our time" and saying, "[The right to life] will determine whether America remains a hospitable society: committed to caring for women in crisis and their unborn children; committed to caring for those with special needs; committed to caring for the elderly and the dying; or whether America betrays our heritage and the truths on which its founders staked its claim to independence."
+O'Brien opposes abortion, calling it the "greatest civil issue of our time" and saying, "[The right to life] will determine whether America remains a hospitable society: committed to caring for women in crisis and their unborn children; committed to caring for those with special needs; committed to caring for the elderly and the dying; or whether America betrays our heritage and the truths on which its founders staked its claim to independence."
 During the 2008 US presidential election, O'Brien lamented that the "clear and unchanged teaching of our Church from its earliest days has been so distorted in political debate and commentary."
 This was an indirect criticism of remarks made by US House Speaker Nancy Pelosi and Senator Joe Biden concerning the Catholic Church's position on abortion.

 In March 2009, O'Brien said he was both "disappointed and bewildered" by the decision of the University of Notre Dame to invited US President Barack Obama deliver the commencement speech and receive an honorary degree at the university's graduation ceremony.
 This was because of Obama's support for abortion rights for women and embryonic stem cell research (which the Catholic Church opposed).